 The state of Oregon’s website provides the following language as clarification:

 "Doing business" means being engaged in any profit-seeking activity in Oregon.
-A taxpayer having one or more of the following in this state is doing business in Oregon:
+A taxpayer having one or more of the following will require an Oregon Certificate of Authority:

 Visit this page for additional information: https://www.oregon.gov/DOR/programs/businesses/Pages/corp-headquarters.aspx

-Keep in mind that even if the state of Oregon does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if an Oregon Certificate of Authority in not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

-If you have Foreign Qualification for a company in Oregon, you will be required to pay an annual fee in order to keep your company in good standing status with the state.
+Once you've acquired Oregon Foreign Qualification for your company, you will be required to pay an annual fee in order to keep your company in good standing status with the state.
 The annual foreign LLC renewal fee is $275, while the corporation renewal fee is just $50.

 In addition, the annual requirements above are independent of requirements you may have in Delaware or other states.